Prime Minister Directs Provision Of Further Relief To Public Through New Measures - UrduPoint

 The Ministry of Information had directed the Pakistan Television Corporation to allocate airtime for news about the latest weather updates for different segments of the society, especially for the farmers' community.

+The Ministry of Information also issued directions to electronic media channels, including the Pakistan Television, to include sign language interpretation in the broadcast for the audience with specific needs.

-To facilitate females, all the offices of National Database and Registration Authority (NADRA) offices would receive them on Friday, besides other working days, which had been especially specified for them, so that they could visit these offices without any difficulty.
+To facilitate females, all the offices of National Database and Registration Authority (NADRA) across the country have declared Friday as "women only day" enabling the women to access NADRA offices on Friday exclusively in addition to routine days of the week.
+The facility was extended so that they could visit the offices without any hassle.

 A report regarding governance had been provided to all the cabinet members by the PM's Special Assistant on Social Protection and Poverty Alleviation.